Lymph&Co Research Grant

 - Effctiveness of the proposed measures to exploit and disseminate the project results (including managementof IPR), to communicate the project to the patients and to manage research data where relevant;

-- Industry and Patient Organization participation/engagement (when appropriate/applicable);
+- Involvement of Industry and Patient Organization participation/engagement (when appropriate/applicable);

 - Competence and experience of participating research partners in the field(s) of the proposal (previous work in the field, specific technical expertise).